 MiCA: Focus on Two Important Actors

-1. Crypto-Asset Issuers: Any legal person proposing to issue any type of crypto-assets or to use the crypto-assets on trading facilities.
+Crypto-Asset Issuers | Any legal person who intends to issue any form of crypto-assets or to utilize the crypto-assets on trading facilities.
+This demands from the issuers that they:

-2. Providers of Crypto-Asset Services (Virtual Asset Service Providers, or VASPs): Any business or natural person that provides one or more crypto-asset services to third parties in the course of business.
+Providers of Crypto-Asset Services (VASPs) | Any business or natural person that provides one or more crypto-asset services to third parties in the course of business.
+The crypto-asset services under MiCA include:(a) Safekeeping and administration of crypto-assets of clients.

-Annex 4 of MiCA introduces also the minimum capital requirements for VASPs, classifying their activities and scope of services into three different classes.
+Annex 4 of MiCA introduces the minimum capital requirements for VASPs, classifying their activities and scope of services into three different classes.

 Whitepaper Requirements

-- Explicit identification of the risks associated with the issuer, the assets itself, and the public offering and sale process.On top of that, MiCA lays down the requirements for the inclusion of the disclaimers and information hereunder mentioned.
+- Full disclosure of the rights and liabilities associated with crypto-assets, and of the procedure and conditions for exercising those rights.
+Information on the underlying technology and standards of the token issued.
+Explicit identification of the risks associated with the issuer, the assets itself, and the public offering and sale process.
+On top of that, MiCA lays down the requirements for the inclusion of the disclaimers and information hereunder mentioned.

 - A statement declaring that the crypto asset issuer is entirely liable for the white paper’s contents